Skip to main content

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-NSF: New Neutron Spin Echo Spectrometer on NG-A
+NSF: A new Neutron Spin Echo Spectrometer on NG-A

 NSF

-With the postponed cold source upgrade and while waiting for the returning reactor cycles, we accelerated the installation plan for the new NSE spectrometer on NG-A. This instrument is being developed in collaboration with the University of Delaware’s Center for Neutron Science, led by Prof. Norm Wagner.
+A new neutron spin echo instrument is being developed at NIST in collaboration with the University of Delaware’s Center for Neutron Science, led by Prof. Norm Wagner.
 It is funded by the Mid-scale Research Infrastructure program, one of NSF’s 10 Big Ideas.
-The instrument is essentially a copy of the new J-NSE Phoenix instrument built by JCNS and located at the MLZ in Garching, Germany.
-The accelerated plan was coordinated with the operating neutron cycles to perform the hot commissioning of the instrument.
+The instrument is essentially a replica of the new J-NSE Phoenix instrument built by JCNS and located at the MLZ in Garching, Germany.

 The new instrument employs optimally designed superconducting precession coils (OSCPCs), increasing the maximum Fourier time by 2.5x.
-It enables using shorter wavelengths with significantly higher intensities and increases the data acquisition rate by roughly an order of magnitude for a given time window.
-Combining the new design with the increased flux provided by the upcoming cold source and several instrument elements optimized for long wavelength operation, we expect to achieve a Fourier time of 300 ns routinely, possibly reaching 700 ns for strongly scattered samples.
+This enables the use of shorter wavelengths with significantly higher intensities for a given time window and thus increases the data acquisition rate by roughly an order of magnitude.
+Combining the new design with several instrument elements optimized for long wavelength operation, we expect to achieve a Fourier time of 300 ns routinely, possibly reaching 700 ns for strongly scattering samples.
 The extended accessible time scale will expand the opportunities to study various material systems, especially in soft matter.
+Further improvements are expected with the increased flux provided by the upcoming cold source.

 NG-A

-The OSCPC twin arrived at NCNR in early Nov 2022 and passed inspection and site-acceptance tests.
-These tests aimed to ensure the superconductor coils work correctly at the below-critical temperature of ~9K for the superconducting material – NbTi.
-Installation of the cryo-compressors and warm zones for both OSCPCs was completed by late June and early July 2023, followed by the success of leak tests by circulating water through the coils.
-The primary OSCPC sitting on its carriage system is now at the final spot, while the secondary precession coil is still waiting for the newly poured epoxy dancing floor to be 100% cured.
+The OSCPCs arrived at NCNR in early Nov 2022 and passed inspection and site-acceptance tests.
+These tests ensured that the superconductor coils work correctly below the superconducting transition temperature of ≈9K.
+Installation of the cryo-compressors and warm zone components for both OSCPCs was completed in early July 2023, followed by successful leak tests which involved circulating water through the correction coils.
+In August 2023, the instrument was in its final location at NG-A. The epoxy floor was completed in early December 2023, allowing the second arm of the spectrometer to swing up to its maximum scattering angle of 95°.

 Figure 2.
 The primary optimized superconducting precession coil (OSCPC) sitting on its stationary carriage is at the final spot.
-The installation of warm zones for both OSCPCs has been completed.
-However, the 2nd precession coil still waits for the newly poured epoxy dancing floor (bottom left) to be fully cured.
-The Pythagoras coil, one of the correction elements of the warm zone inside the OSCPC, is shown in the bottom middle picture.
-Each superconducting coil is cooled by two large cryocoolers (bottom right), which are ready in place.
+The installation of warm zones for both OSCPCs is completed.
+The Pythagoras coil (bottom left) is one of the correction elements of the warm zone inside the OSCPC.
+Each superconducting coil is cooled by two large cryocoolers (bottom middle), which are ready in place.
+The sample stage was installed on the epoxy, while aluminum panels were added on top of the epoxy floor for the secondary precession coil, analyzer, and detector (bottom right) since they are subject to swing up to 95 degrees of angle during operation.

-Along with OSCPCs, several other critical components were fabricated by our local NCNR engineers or partner manufacturers, passed factory and site-acceptance tests, and delivered to NCNR.
-These components include a neutron velocity selector (NVS) and its exchange table, a polarizer and its exchange station, an updated position-sensitive detector (PSD), warm zone components including Pythagoras coils and other correction coils mounted inside OSCPCs, new support structures, and an updated power supply system.
-While the new NVS and single-V cavity polarizer are designed to work effectively with long neutron wavelengths, the old NVS and double-V cavity polarizer will be reused for shorter neutron wavelength applications.
+Along with OSCPCs, several other critical components were fabricated, passed factory and site-acceptance tests, and were delivered to NCNR.
+These components include a neutron velocity selector (NVS) and its exchange table, a polarizer and its exchange table, an updated position-sensitive detector (PSD), warm zone components including Pythagoras coils and other correction coils mounted inside OSCPCs, new support structures, and an updated power supply system.
+While the new NVS and the single-V cavity polarizer are designed to work effectively with long neutron wavelengths, the old NVS and the double-V cavity polarizer will still be in use for shorter neutron wavelength applications.
 The new 3He PSD consists of an array of tube detectors with improved maximum count rate and sensitivity over long neutron wavelengths.
+All these elements have been installed in their final configuration.

 Neutron velocity selectors, control panel, correction coil, and polarizer station